-CareEasily grown in average, well-drained soils in full sun to part shade (best flowering occurs in full sun).
+CareEasily grown in average, well-drained soil in full sun to partial shade (although best flowering occurs in full sun).
 Needs good drainage and does best in high heat.
 If growing as an annual, plant in a container to winter indoors if desired.
 Although somewhat drought-tolerant once established as a perennial in southern areas, it prefers regular moisture when grown as an annual.

 PropagationPropagate by softwood cuttings in spring or by seed.

 - Plant Height : 3 to 6 feet

 - Moisture : Dry to Medium

 - Bloom Time : Fall, Summer

 - Plant Type : Perennials

 - Flower Color : Red